hongthanh909/fcj-workshop-template-main/content/5-Workshop/5.07-deploy-backend/_index.md

 ### Deployment Checklist

-Sử dụng checklist này để verify deployment:
+Use this checklist to verify deployment:

 #### Build & Package
 - [ ] Lambda Layer built successfully (~15-20 MB)